cristiannaziru/sails-workshop/README.md

 2. Go in newly cloned directory
 `cd sails_workshop`

-3. Docker build command, Change `latest` to desired tag `docker build -t sails_workshop:latest .`
+3. You need to change the username(`MONGO_USERNAME`) and password(`MONGO_PASSWORD`) in the `.env`, credentials which will be used in the mongo database.
+And your newly defined `.env` file should not be pushed to bitbucket.

-4. Raise a mongoDB container:
+4. We'll use docker-compose command to raise up the entire environment which will include the frontend, backend and mongo, all of them in separate containers.
-`docker run -p 27017:27017 --name mongoDB -d mongo:4.0.4`
+`docker-compose up -d`

-5. Run a container with the application and it's exposed ports `docker run -it -d -p 1337:1337 -p 8000:8000 sails_workshop` The above command gives you the container id which will be used on later commands.
+**NOTE**:

-6. Open one execution connection to the newly created container `docker exec -it <container_id_obtained_above> bash`
+- `-d` is for detached mode - which means the containers will be raised but the logs will not be displayed while they are getting raised.

-In this one we'll start the backend application doing the following:
+- it can be used without `-d` and you'll see all the logs from all three containers mixed together

-`cd backend && sails lift`
+You're application should be now accessible at `http://localhost:8000` and since the local code is now synced in the following manner, local frontend in the frontend container and local backend in the backend container, there is no need to run anything remotely anymore.
+All local changes will be seen directly on the containers because of the use of the docker volumes.

-7. Open another execution connection to the newly created container `docker exec -it <container_id_obtained_above> bash`
+To bring down the environment use `docker-compose down`, while being in the `sails_workshop` folder, which will stop and delete the existing containers.

-Where we're starting the UI application while executing `cd frontend && gulp watch`
+To see the logs of each containers, you can attach yourself to the container with the following command `docker-compose --follow <name_of_the_container>`

-You're application should be now accessible at `http://localhost:8000` and using Visual Studio, a plugin is available [here](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) which allows you to develop and test the code remotely using the newly deployed container.
-This can be done by attaching to the existing container and openning the folder `/var/sails_workshop`, folder which contains the code of the application.
+Displaying all the containers raised with `docker-compose up` can be done with the following `docker-compose ps`

 # Steps to setup the environment (Local Computer)